-The media industry has struggled with seeing things from their consumers’ perspectives, because it is very different from the media’s point of view.
+The media industry struggles to see things from their consumers’ perspectives, because they vary from their own.
 We have broadcast networks and cable networks.
 We have subscription streaming services and transactional streaming services coming through a variety of TVs and plug-in devices.
-These distinctions matter to us, but they don’t make a difference to the viewer.
+These distinctions matter to those who need media consumption insights, but they don’t make a difference to the viewer.
 People get channels in their homes and they have no idea who is a broadcaster, who is a cable company, who has subscription streaming vs transactional streaming.
 And they don’t care.

-Adding to the confusion is the fact that many media companies don’t really understand their new end buyer.
+Adding to the confusion is the fact that many mainstream media companies don’t really understand their new end buyer.
 Sure, they used to do some audience testing, but typically the buyers were not the end consumer.
-Now, increasingly, they are.
-That’s a whole new voyage of discovery that will require companies to embrace a new consumer-centric mindset and lose an industry-centric perspective.
+Now in the cable-cutting era they often are.
+That’s a whole new voyage of discovery that will require companies to embrace a new consumer-centric mindset.

 Giving the people what they want